BU-IE-582/BU-IE-423-fall19-Group-6/README.md

 # fall19-hmehmetince
-fall19-hmehmetince created by GitHub Classroom consists of the project of Group 6
+BU-IE-423-fall19-Group-6 consists of the project of Group 6

 Our group members are: